cboudereau/consul-demo/service-discovery/agents/README.md

 Vector and OpenTelemetry Collector can be both used to have the maximum benefits.
 Vector should be used only for logs and metrics as an agent/aggregator on client side for legacy app support when refactoring to metric cannot be done at once or on time.
 On the backend side, vector can forward to an OpenTelemetry Collector agent/aggregator.

 ## Benchmark

-### Demo

-``client`` java app embeds ``otelcol-contrib`` as an agent and tranforms log to counter.

-``otelcol-contrib`` has been configured to export its own metrics, logs and host metrics integrated into grafana dashboard.

-``service`` java app embeds ``vector`` has an agent and transforms log to counter and sum.
-It has been configured to export its own metrics, logs and host metrics integrated into 2 grafana dashboards.
-The hostmetric source is compatible with ``node exporter`` dashboard with small changes.

 ### Table
 |||mtail|vector|promtail/grafana agent|otelcontribcol|